PailletJuanPablo/hyperiondb/README.md

 ---

 ## 📊 Benchmark Results

-HyperionDB was benchmarked for performance on standard CRUD operations, comparing its efficiency against other databases from the referenced paper.
-The tables below display the average execution time in milliseconds for INSERT, QUERY, UPDATE, and DELETE operations with varying batch sizes (1000, 10,000, and 100,000 records).
+The benchmarks for HyperionDB were conducted based on the performance testing methodology outlined in the article ["A Performance Comparison of SQL and NoSQL Databases"](https://arxiv.org/abs/1806.04761).
+Following similar operations and record counts (1000, 10,000, and 100,000), we evaluated HyperionDB's INSERT, QUERY, UPDATE, and DELETE performance.
 These results demonstrate HyperionDB's speed and performance, especially in query operations.

 ### Mean Performance Time (ms) for CRUD Operations